 Why God Forsook Jesus on the Cross

 Jesus expressed, “My God, My God, why have you forsaken me?!” on the cross just before his death.
 The only separation between God the Father and Jesus would be Jesus bearing humanity’s sin to die.
 God allowed Jesus to die and Jesus chose to die; although, He never sinned (2 Cor 5:21).
 God left Jesus in the way that God separates from each person who sins.
 No one can escape the presence of God’s Spirit (Ps 139:7–12).
 This does not mean that Jesus was somehow no longer God in the flesh.
 A hostile mind, harden heart, and evil actions separate people from eternal life with God (Eph 4:18; Col 1:21).
 Sin separates one from God.

 Jesus overcame the separation of sin with God and thereby accomplished a new union between God with humanity.
 This reunion is reconciliation (2 Cor 5:18–21).
 Jesus was quoting Psalm 22:1 concerning God leaving Him.
 God the Father forsaking the Son represents the separation that sin caused.
 Sin alienates sinners from God hence the need for reconciliation (Isa 59:2; Eph 4:18; Col 1:21).
 All have sinned and fallen short of the glory of God and thus all earn death (Isa 53:6; Rom 3:23; 5:12; 6:23).
-That death is condemnation (Rom 5:16, 18).
-Furthermore, physical death is a separation of the spirit and body, and spiritual death is the separation of man from God.
+That death is the condemnation of sin (Rom 5:16, 18).
+Furthermore, physical death is a separation of the spirit and body, and spiritual death is the separation of man from God (cf. Jas 2:26).
 This is eternal destruction away from the presence of God (2 Thess 1:7–9).

 How Atonement Caused Reconciliation